deltaepsilon/firebase-digits/README.md

 Install with ```npm install --save firebase-digits```

+FirebaseDigits is a Node.js module, not a client-side module.
+Don't try to use it on the client side!!!

+The next block of code is the only Node.js code in this README.
+Everything else is client-side.
+If you don't understand the difference between server- and client-side JavaScript, you have some serious studying to do.
+So go do it and then come back when you've read up.

-FirebaseDigits takes a configured Firebase app and path to listen on.
+Now that we're on the same page...
+FirebaseDigits takes a configured Firebase app and a path to listen on.
 Then you call start.
 That's it.
+Keep whatever Node.js script that you're using to run this alive, and FirebaseDigits will listen to the path that you gave it until the end of time.
+It's a very tiny process by design.
+Your server doesn't need any ports open to run... it can be totally firewalled.
+All it needs to do is to connect to Firebase and keep running.
+You could run this process on a Raspberry Pi stuck to the wall in your bathroom and it would be fine.

 ```javascript
 var firebase = require('firebase').initializeApp({